cleverman606/portwarp/README.md

 ## Info
 - You will need some sort of Linux knowledge to use this guide.
 - Any issues you find, you can create a issue request and I will try to help.
+- Any help you want, or suggestions, use the discussions.
 - I will not be at fault if you get in trouble for anything YOU do.
 - I do not endorse you use this, but here it is for those who do.
 - Learn to install Linux guide: `https://www.youtube.com/watch?v=_BoqSxHTTNs`